atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ![img](images/clip_image003.jpg)

-From your dashboard click on “Domain” which will take you to “Registered Domains” tab
+From your dashboard click on “Domain” which will take you to the “Registered Domains” tab.

 ![img](images/clip_image005-16272854399076.jpg)